Shinku La Tunnel

 Updated on April 12, 2022

-Director General Border Roads (DGBR) Lt Gen Rajeev Chaudhary on Saturday will visit 16,580ft high Shinku-la pass where construction work of the highway tunnel will begin this year.
+Director General Border Roads (DGBR) Lt Gen Rajeev Chaudhary on Saturday will visit 16,580ft high Shinku-la pass (Shinkun La) where construction work of the highway tunnel will begin this year.

 The snow clearance from the Darcha-Shinkula-Padum road is almost complete and the road will be open before Friday.
 The DG is expected to visit Shinku-la from Leh and Padum side.